sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

 SAP Web IDE has a feature to generate QR code for app on-boarding.

-Right click on the `MDKApp` MDK Application in the project explorer pane and select **MDK Show QR Code**.
+Right click the `MDKApp` MDK Application in the project explorer pane and select **MDK Show QR Code**.

 >**MDK Show QR Code** option is greyed out if MDK project is not yet deployed and activated as per step 3.